-More than four in five French people (83%) are willing to spend more to buy a car that consumes less and is less polluting, according to an IFOP poll published by “Dimanche Ouest-France”.
+More than four in five French people (83%) are ready to spend more to buy a car that consumes less and less and pollutes less, according to an IFOP survey published by “Dimanche Ouest-France”.

-According to this survey, 42% of French people are "certainly" willing to spend more to buy a cleaner and less consumer vehicle.
-They are 41% to answer that they would "probably" be ready to make that choice.
+According to this survey, 42% of French people are "certainly" ready to spend more to buy a cleaner vehicle that consumes less.
+They are 41% to answer that they would be "probably" ready to make this choice.

 In addition, 88% of respondents say they are ready to adopt biofuels to reduce their fuel consumption.
-They are 69% to consider the use of a hybrid vehicle running on electricity and gasoline and 65% could use the “start-stop” system, which automatically turns off the engine at traffic lights.
+They are 69% to consider the use of a hybrid vehicle running on electricity and gasoline and 65% could use the “start-stop” system, which automatically cuts the engine at red lights.

-Moreover, almost a third of French (35%) have already decided to reduce their leisure spending due to rising fuel prices, although 65% maintained their spending for this position.
-They 29% have reduced their clothing budget, 27% of their household purchases and spending 18% of their food expenditure.
+In addition, nearly a third of French people (35%) have already decided to reduce their leisure spending due to the rise in fuel prices, even though 65% have maintained their spending for this item.
+They are 29% to have reduced their clothing budget, 27% their spending on household appliances and 18% their food spending.

-The IFOP poll was conducted by telephone and the 7 8 October with a sample of 956 people representative of the French population aged 18 years and over, by the quota method.
+This IFOP survey was conducted by telephone on October 7 and 8 with a sample of 956 people representative of the French population aged 18 and over, using the quota method.